Truancy Prevention Program

 Age: Students are accepted into the TPP if they are 14-years old or younger.

-Severity of Problem: Students must have accumulated five or more unexcused absences.
+Severity of Problem: Students must have accumulated six or more unexcused absences.

 District Magistrate Citation: School must file citation before referral is made.